 Hemp is not a new plant discovered before the drug wars began.
 This plant has been linked to the beginning of civilization.

-Its first recorded use is dated back to 2800 BCE in China.
+Its first recorded use dates back to 2800 BCE in China.
 People quickly caught on to the fact that this plant was very useful from its seed to its fiber.
-The use of hemp grew around the globe until it became dependent upon for its versatility of usage.
+The use of hemp grew around the globe until people became dependent upon it for its versatility of usage.

-For 1000’s of years this plant was used for many products and traded or sold globaly.
+For thousands of years, this plant was used for many products and traded or sold globally.
 Being heavily relied upon, hemp became mandatory to grow hemp in many places, including the United States.

-Over the years, people found that hemp fibers were not only very strong but also very versitile in use.
+Over the years, people found that hemp fibers were not only very strong but also very versatile in use.
 The fibers were used for making clothing, paper, rope, sails, netting, and more.

 Hemp fiber was relied upon for its durability in harsh weather conditions, and salty sea and ocean air.
 It was one of the only fibers that could withstand so much natural abuse.